ashwanth1109/functional-programming/README.md

 // pass in callback as an inline function const sum2 = [1, 2, 3, 4, 5].reduce((acc, curr) => acc + curr, 0);
 ```

+#### So, why should we use map and reduce?

+Code in a loop may affect variables defined before it or code that runs after it.
+By convention, map and reduce are functional.

+Map and reduce are elemental operations that form building blocks of operations such as filter etc. They can be transformed into complex elements without compromising code readability.

+#### Writing code declaratively, and not imperatively